 Students will be allowed to transfer from one activity to another during a given season only upon approval of both sponsors and the athletic director.
-Before a student will be allowed to compete, there will be a waiting period of five (5) practices.
+Before a student will be allowed to compete in a game, the student shall participate in five (5) practices.